-The path to product-market fit is not clearly paved for all products.
-Today we’ll explore a few ways you can measure product market fit and ensure you’re heading in the right direction.
+The path to the product-market fit is not clearly paved for all products.
+Today we’ll explore a few ways you can measure product-market fit and ensure you’re heading in the right direction.

 Problems yearn for solutions, needs long to be met, and markets are waiting to be addressed.
 This reality beckons startups and established firms to introduce new products that will scratch that itch and deliver satisfaction.
 Whether the products they offer (and the price they sell them for) match the demand is (part of) where product-market fit comes in.

-Knowing when you don’t have product-market fit is simple.
+For product managers, knowing, when you don’t have product-market fit, is simple.
 If no one wants your product, you don’t have a market.
 If your product isn’t loved and valued by customers, you haven’t achieved product/market fit.
 Similarly, knowing when you do have product-market fit is fairly straightforward.
 If you’re delivering a solution people will pay for, that is (or could realistically become) profitable because there’s enough of those people, and they’re happy enough with it that they’ll keep paying for it every month, you’ve achieved product-market fit.

 What isn’t so straightforward is understanding where you stand during your journey to the holy grail of product-market fit.
 How do you know if you’re moving in the right direction? (or even moving the needle at all?)
 Today I’ll address a few ways to measure product-market fit and easily quantify your progress toward attaining it.